Frequently Asked Questions (FAQs)

 Complete Cyber Security’s Report Lost or Stolen IT Assets Form if you need to report a lost or stolen IT asset (laptop, portable hard drive, desktop computer, etc).
 For FAQs, training, resources and requirements, please visit Cyber Security.

-Berkeley Lab employees may borrow property from vendors for testing and evaluation purposes.
-Contact the Procurement Help Desk for all Borrow from Vendor requests.
+Berkeley Lab employees may borrow property from vendors or suppliers for testing and evaluation purposes.
+Contact the Procurement Help Desk for all borrow from vendor or supplier requests.

 Gifting Property to Berkeley Lab

 Berkeley Lab may not accept an offer of personal property from any entity outside of the “DOE community”.
 This type of offer is considered a “gift” to the University of California (Regents) and may be used at Berkeley Lab.
 The Innovation and Partnerships Office (IPO) processes all gifts in accordance with University policy and submits documentation to Property Management.
 Property gifted to the University is identified as Property of Others.
 Please visit the Innovation and Partnerships Office (IPO) for more information on gifting.